mstocco/mariostoc.co/content/traininglog/20230115-challenge2023-23weeksout.md

 Right serratus is tender but let's carry on...

 Maybe one of my **more focused swims** and I was **feeling good**, at least while in the water.
 Started to tail off during the last 150m reps; felt like I could go forever during the 500m rep.
 <!----->
 ![Swim](/assets/jpg/swim-20230117.jpeg)

 ---

 I could feel my back got some work while putting on my shoes to hit the treadmill.
 Carry on...
+![Run](/assets/jpg/run-20230117.jpeg)

 I got on the _AirRunner_ and although the effort was **easy**, I still had to work at not falling off the contraption.
-Heart-rate chart below:
-![Run](/assets/jpg/run-20230117.jpeg)

 <!---->
 ## WEDNESDAY JAN 18